HypeCheck

 Absorption & Bioavailability

-Poor — parent mogrosides are minimally absorbed.
-They are broken down by gut bacteria and digestive enzymes into mogrol, which is then excreted.
-Systemic absorption of intact mogrosides is very low.
+Poor — mogrosides undergo minimal systemic absorption.
+They are broken down by gut bacteria and digestive enzymes into mogrol (the aglycone), which is then excreted.
+The parent compounds do not meaningfully enter the bloodstream.

 Red Flags to Watch For